Targeted Funding for Disadvantage

 On 1 February each year, ECE services entitled to Targeted Funding will receive a letter from the Ministry detailing their funding entitlement for the coming year.

-On 1 February each year, the Ministry will advise the Te Kōhanga Reo National Trust of all kōhanga reo entitled to Targeted Funding and their funding entitlement for the coming year.
+On 1 February each year, we will advise the Te Kōhanga Reo National Trust of all kōhanga reo entitled to Targeted Funding and their funding entitlement for the coming year.
 The Trust will then notify each eligible kōhanga reo individually of their entitlement.

 What information is used to estimate attendance?